 LTH may not have the big beer selection of Novare Res or the Great Lost Bear, but its tap line-up is always well-rounded and the menu was created with beer in mind.
 Laid-back and friendly, it’s a favorite of West-Enders who want to stay out of the Old Port fray.
 Parking can sometimes be tricky, but if you’re willing to walk a couple of blocks, there are spots to be had.
 Worth noting is “Bar & Barrel” – a substantial appetizer with a craft beer pairing served on weekdays from 4 -6 p.m. for about $5.

 112 Pleasant St., Brunswick

 If you’re not looking for it, you could miss this standout stop for beer on a car dealership and cheap motel-pocked stretch of Route 1.
-Owned by Jen and Chris Lively, proprietors of Ebenezer’s Pub in Lovell, this location in Brunswick also boasts 35 taps, with beautiful hand-blown glass handles.
-The menu, which goes beyond pub food to include such entrees as roast duck and lobster ravioli, gets as many raves as the beer selection.
+Owned by Jen and Chris Lively, proprietors of Ebenezer’s Pub in Lovell, this location in Brunswick has recently changed its format to offer only the made-in-house Lively Brewing beers on tap.
+The menu, which goes beyond pub food to include such entrees as roast duck and lobster ravioli, gets as many raves as the beer.

 56 Main St., Bangor

 A bright spot for beer drinkers in Bangor, this friendly bar features 15 beers on tap and an impressive bottle list.
 Food-wise, you can go traditional with a burger, pub cheese and crackers, or something a little different such as the smoked salmon plate or Korean BBQ.
 There’s often live music in the dining room, which is also used for events; the bar is a more intimate place to have a conversation.